sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/index.md

 ## Containers

-The `talos-mgmt-pi` setup is done by Ansible.
+The `talos-admin-pi` setup is done by Ansible.
 The Ansible Playbook are run from one of the `Ubuntu Workstations`.

 The actual Talos Raspberry Pi Nodes are not provisioned by Ansible.
 They run the Talos variant for Raspberry Pi directly.

-- Raspberry Pi 3A+: 32GB SD Card and 2GB RAM.
+- Raspberry Pi 4: 8 GB RAM and 32 GB SD-Card
-- Raspberry Pi 4: 32GB SD Card and 8GB RAM.
+- Raspberry Pi 5: 8 GB RAM and 128 GB SD-Card

 ```kroki-c4plantuml
 @startuml